MarcosBernal/WineDatabases/README.md

     bash executeExercises.sh

-It compiled the java code and launch the application to interact with the console in order to execute any of the exercises required.
+It compiles the java code and launches the application to interact through the console in order to execute any of the exercises.

+It uses the mysql-connector located in the root of the repo.